lougheedlab/eDNA_Manual/src/sections/Section 4.rst

 preferred targets for eDNA assays.

-Once DNA is released into the environment, several biotic and abiotic factors can influence its persistence and detection probability (:numref:`processes`). eDNA can diffuse and thus be transported tens of kilometres by external means such as human activities (e.g. boats) or animals (e.g. leeches, predator), or by internal sources such as stream flow (Deiner and Altermatt 2014).
+Once DNA is released into the environment, several biotic and abiotic factors can influence its persistence and detection probability (:numref:`fig_processes`). eDNA can diffuse and thus be transported tens of kilometres by external means such as human activities (e.g. boats) or animals (e.g. leeches, predator), or by internal sources such as stream flow (Deiner and Altermatt 2014).
 Three main processes control eDNA movement in stream: transport,